fnelson4314/Coding-Language-Notes/CodingLanguages/django.md

 # Django

-### Quick Important Commands
+### Quick Important Terminal Commands

-- **python manage.py runserver**
-  - Starts the django server
+- **python manage.py runserver** starts the django server
-- **python manage.py startapp appName**
-  - Creates a package that will hold our new app
+- **python manage.py startapp appName** creates a package that will hold our new app
-- **python manage.py makemigrations**
-  - Looks at our current models and determines what changes we need to make to the database in order to match our model columns
+- **python manage.py makemigrations** looks at our current models and determines what changes we need to make to the database in order to match our model columns
-- **python manage.py migrate**
-  - Initializes our table and database
+- **python manage.py migrate** initializes our table and database

+### Miscellaneous Notes
+- **\<model>.objects.count()** - Every model/database has an "objects" attribute that can be called on

 ### Getting Started